 Frederik Kratzert, Daniel Klotz, Günter Klambauer, Sepp Hochreiter, and Grey Stephen Nearing

-An outstanding problem in the hydrological modeling community is how to effectively use large-scale data sets for enhancing rainfall-runoff models.
-Currently, hydrological models perform best when calibrated for a specific basin, ignoring additional information that could be extracted from other (similar behaving) basins.
+Effective use of large-scale datasets for enhancing rainfall-runoff models is an outstanding problem in hydrological modeling.
+Currently, hydrological models perform best when calibrated for a specific basin, without additional information that could be extracted from other similar basins.

 American Geophysical Union, AGU Fall Meeting 2019, San Francisco, 9-13 Dec.